-Which Store-Bought Veggie Burger Reigns Supreme?
+Which Store-Bought Veggie Burger Is The Best?

-Somebody had to do it.
-That’s us!
 We taste-tested store-bought veggie burgers to find out which one is the best.
 Our Vegetarian Burger Topic is brought to you by Produce for Kids, your healthy family resource for nutritious meals.

 We gathered a sampling of veggie burgers from the local grocery store and put them to the test to see which was the best.
 We rated each burger based on four categories: